realR3LOADED/Football-Analysis-using-streamlit/README.md

-Created during a hackathon, to use: streamlit run filename Not maintained and will not be updated
+Created during a hackathon, to use: streamlit run filename;
+Not maintained and will not be updated